JonaBenja/appliedtm/README.md

 The packages that are required to run the code for this project can be found in code/requirements.txt.

 ### code
-This folder contains the following scripts:
+This folder contains the following scripts and files:

 * `data_statistics.py` prints statistics about the number of tokens and distributions of negations classes of the inputted dataset.